marbot-io/terraform-aws-marbot-monitoring-rds-cluster/README.md

-# Marbot - Create CloudWatch alarms and Receive Alerts on Slack
+# Marbot - Made AWS RDS Monitoring and Alerting easy!

 Connects you to RDS Event Notifications of a particular RDS cluster or Instance, adds alarms to monitor CPU, CPU Credit Balance and Memory, and forwards them to Slack or Microsoft Teams managed by [marbot](https://marbot.io/).